markaren/E-book_cpp/variables.md

 double sum{5.0};   // Declare and initialize the 'sum' variable with the value 5.0 using uniform initialization.
 ```

 Initializing variables when you declare them is a good programming practice with several benefits.
 Let's explore why you should make it a habit to initialize variables right from the start:

 1. __Prevents Unintended Values:__
-When you declare a without initializing it, it contains whatever was previously stored in that memory location.
+When you declare a variable without initializing it, it contains whatever was previously stored in that memory location.
 This could be garbage values, remnants of previous computations, or unpredictable data.
 Initializing variables ensures that they start with a known, meaningful value.
 3. __Avoids Bugs and Errors:__